David Ben-Gurion: Views on Arab relations and coexistence

-Attitude towards the British
+Stances on British rule

 The British 1939 White paper stipulated that Jewish immigration to Palestine was to be limited to 15,000 a year for the first five years, and would subsequently be contingent on Arab consent.
 Restrictions were also placed on the rights of Jews to buy land from Arabs.
 After this Ben-Gurion changed his policy towards the British, stating: "Peace in Palestine is not the best situation for thwarting the policy of the White Paper".
 Ben-Gurion believed a peaceful solution with the Arabs had no chance and soon began preparing the Yishuv for war.
 According to Teveth "through his campaign to mobilize the Yishuv in support of the British war effort, he strove to build the nucleus of a 'Hebrew Army', and his success in this endeavor later brought victory to Zionism in the struggle to establish a Jewish state."

 During the Second World War, Ben-Gurion encouraged the Jewish population to volunteer for the British Army.
 He famously told Jews to "support the British as if there is no White Paper and oppose the White Paper as if there is no war".
 About 10% of the Jewish population of Palestine volunteered for the British Armed Forces, including many women.
 At the same time Ben-Gurion assisted the illegal immigration of thousands of European Jewish refugees to Palestine during a period when the British placed heavy restrictions on Jewish immigration.

 In 1944, the Irgun and Lehi, two Jewish right-wing armed groups, declared a rebellion against British rule and began attacking British administrative and police targets.
 Ben-Gurion and other mainstream Zionist leaders opposed armed action against the British, and after Lehi assassinated Lord Moyne, the British Minister of State in the Middle East, decided to stop it by force.
 While Lehi was convinced to suspend operations, the Irgun refused and as a result, the Haganah began supplying intelligence to the British enabling them to arrest Irgun members, and abducting and often torturing Irgun members, handing some over to the British while keeping others detained in secret Haganah prisons.
 This campaign, which was called the Saison or "Hunting Season", left the Irgun unable to continue operations as they struggled to survive.
 Irgun leader Menachem Begin ordered his fighters not to retaliate so as to prevent a civil war.
 The Saison became increasingly controversial in the Yishuv, including within the ranks of the Haganah, and it was aborted at the end of March 1945.